Common Aadhaar Problems and Their Solutions

 Losing your physical Aadhaar card can be concerning, but you don’t need to panic.
 You can easily retrieve your Aadhaar number or Enrolment ID (EID) online if your mobile number or email is registered with UIDAI.
 This allows you to download your e-Aadhaar or order a reprint.

 Visit the UIDAI website, select ‘Retrieve Lost or Forgotten EID/Aadhaar Number’, and follow the prompts.
-Once you have your Aadhaar number, you can order a reprint of your Aadhaar PVC card for a nominal fee (Rs 50 as of 2026).
+Once you have your Aadhaar number, you can order a reprint of your Aadhaar PVC card for a nominal fee (typically Rs 50).

 Locating Nearby Enrolment Centres